-The Aerodyne Aerosol Chemical Speciation Monitor (ACSM) measures quantitative particle mass loading and chemical composition in real-time for non-refractory sub-micron aerosol particles.
-Smaller, lower cost and more robust than our AMS instruments, the ACSM is designed for long-term unattended deployment and routine monitoring applications.
+The Aerosol Chemical Speciation Monitor (ACSM) measures mass loading and chemical composition of non-refractory aerosol particles in real-time.
+Smaller, lower cost, more robust, and simpler to operate than our AMS instruments, the ACSM is designed for long-term unattended deployment and routine monitoring applications.

 - Chamber studies of aerosol formation and processing.

 - Quantitative, universal detection with thermal vaporization and electron impact ionization mass spectrometry.

 - Long-term (months) unattended operation with minimal maintenance.

 - Mass spectrometric characterization enables advanced analysis of organic compound classes through numerical tools such as Positive Matrix Factorization.

 In order to increase the level of autonomy of the ACSM instrument, we are refining a simple, robust, low-cost calibration system for the ACSM and developing an enhanced software package to provide higher accuracy data in real-time.